 Finally, elevated cabinets can add a sleek, modern touch to your garage.
 This is your space, after all, so why not make it look good?

-On the flip side, mounting cabinets or placing them on casters doesn’t work for every garage.
+On the flip side, not every home can wall-mount garage cabinets or place them on casters.

 First, cleaning under the cabinets might seem like a breeze on paper, but in reality?
 Not so much.
 Raised cabinets are easy to navigate with a broom or mop.